-First and foremost, find a well-respected tour operator with a proven track record of providing the types of culinary tours you seek.
+First and foremost, find a well-respected tour operator with a proven track record of providing the types of culinary travel you seek.
 Each travel company is different, from their destination knowledge to the activities they offer on the itinerary.
 While trip itineraries are generally available online, travelers seriously considering a given trip might want to speak with someone at the tour company directly.
 Our staff is thrilled to speak with interested travelers and share our insider knowledge.

 Culinary Vacations Strengthened by Local Connections